couchbaselabs/ansible-couchbase-server/README.md

 particular situation, this section describes all variables in detail including their default values.

+Note that the variable descriptions are not visible below until you scroll the tables to the left.

 ### Common Variables

 | Name                                 | Default                                                                                   | Description                             |